 Phone: 1300 004 605 within Australia or +61 8 8201 6185 outside Australia.

-Email: Maritime NC
+Email: National Maritime Centre (NMC)

 There are a range of support tools available to help you use MARS and comply with Australia’s biosecurity requirements.
 See the MARS communications and training materials webpage for user guides, Quick Reference Guides, FAQs, checklists and brochures.